Ethiopians in Washington, D.C.: Economy

 In 2011 the Ethiopian Community Development Council stated that in Washington, D.C., Northern Virginia, and Maryland there were at least 1,200 businesses owned by ethnic Ethiopians.

 The area has Ethiopian-owned Ethiopian restaurants and Ethiopian-owned non-Ethiopian restaurants.
 In 2011 "Mama Tutu" Belay stated that many Ethiopian restaurants had opened in the Petworth area of Washington DC, Arlington County, Virginia, and the downtown area of Silver Spring, Maryland.

 In addition as of 2013 there are about 25 doctors of Ethiopian and Eritrean background in the Baltimore-Washington area, as well as Ethiopian-owned travel agencies, taxi companies, and parking garages.
 As of 2010 many Ethiopians work as taxi drivers and parking attendants.

 The United States offices of Ethiopian Airlines are in Alexandria, Virginia.

 Media

 The DC area has Ethiopian newspapers, including Ze Ethiopia.

 The Ethiopian Yellow Pages (የኢትዮጵያ የሎው ፔጅስ) is published in Alexandria, Virginia, and the headquarters of the publication is in Shaw, Washington, D.C.
 It has over 1,000 pages of content.
 As of 2011 Yeshimebeth T. "Mama Tutu" Belay is the publisher and her husband Yehunie Belay assists her.
 "Mama Tutu" Belay began the publication around 1994 by compiling lists of area businesses.

 In 2007 there were plans to create an Ethiopian television network in Alexandria.

 Religion

-Due to the large Ethiopian and Jewish populations in Washington, D.C. and Silver Spring, the Greater Washington metropolitan area is home to a sizeable community of Beta Israel (Ethiopian Jews and largely they're Orthodox Christians.
+Due to the large Ethiopian and Jewish populations in Washington, D.C. and Silver Spring, the Greater Washington metropolitan area is home to sizeable communities of Beta Israel (Ethiopian Jews) and Ethiopian Muslims.
+The majority of Ethiopians in the region are Christian, most being Orthodox Christians.